Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

 Here are some advantages of association plans:

-- Some coverage for pre-existing conditions including wellness chiropractic care (an exclusion with other carriers)
+- Some coverage for pre-existing conditions including wellness chiropractic treatment (which is an exclusion with other carriers)

 - To age 65 benefit period, but with the “any” occupation definition usually after 2 years own-occupation

 - Might be cheaper, initially, but then premiums might “step up” every year or 5 years

 - Partial disability after total disability only (likely)

 - Premiums could “step up” (i.e. increase) as you age

 Like anything, there are advantages and disadvantages.
 Feel free to contact us about any specifics.
 We are happy to explain, compare, and contrast so you can make an educated decision.